xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.clioptions.sidebarcategoryfilepath.md

 ## CliOptions.sidebarCategoryFilePath property

-Relative to the current website folder.
+Path to the sidebar category configuration file.

 **Signature:**

 ```typescript
 sidebarCategoryFilePath: string;
 ```

+## Remarks

+Specifies the location where the generated sidebar category JSON configuration will be written, relative to the current website folder.